 She is also one of the founding members of the Educators' Collaborative which brings together School of Medicine faculty dedicated to education and furthering this mission at OHSU.
 In 2019 she became a co-director for the Education Scholars Program, a year long course dedicated to training the next generation of scholars in health sciences education.

 As of May 2023, Dr. Bonura reported the following external relationships:

 Dr. Bonura serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

-Dr. Bonura also reported that she is on the National Board of Medical Examiners microbiology question-writing committee for Step 1/Step 2CK.
+Dr. Bonura also reported that she serves on the National Board of Medical Examiners infectious disease item-writing committee.